Linkage.Works

 If you are working on a linkage project, we want to hear about the work, the challenges, and the resource gaps.

-Your input will shape this platform and inform a funding initiative we are building in parallel to support consequential linkage work.
+Your input will shape this platform and inform a project development and funding initiative we are building in parallel to support consequential linkage work.

 A Keycept Initiative